Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 But at 9:15 when the winner is crowned and the show comes to an end for another year, then what!?
 Where are we supposed to get our weekly baking fix!?

 Well, luckily for us Londoners, this year the Great British Bake Off doesn’t have to finish with the season finale.
-This year we can put everything we have learnt over the last 10 weeks to the test and take part in our very own Great British Bake Off in London with The Big London Bake!
+This year we can put everything we have learned over the last 10 weeks to the test and take part in our very own Great British Bake Off in London with The Big London Bake!

 The tent is a spitting image of the iconic Bake-Off tent, so long-time fans of the show will feel right at home.